* Companies sign memorandum of understanding

 * Expect annual synergies of 400-600 million euros

-* Expect up to 4,000 job cuts, about 8 pct of joint workforce
+* Expect up to 4,000 job cuts, 8 pct of joint workforce

-* Thyssenkrupp shares up 5.4 pct in pre-market (Adds details on deal structure)
+* Thyssenkrupp shares up 3.2 pct (Adds detail)

-FRANKFURT, Sept 20 (Reuters) - Germany's Thyssenkrupp and India's Tata Steel struck a preliminary deal on Wednesday to merge their European steel operations in a 50-50 joint venture to create the continent's No.2 steelmaker after ArcelorMittal.
+ESSEN, Germany, Sept 20 (Reuters) - Germany's Thyssenkrupp and India's Tata Steel agreed on Wednesday to merge their European steel operations in a preliminary deal that would create the continent's No.2 steelmaker after ArcelorMittal.

 The deal will not involve any cash, Tata Steel said, adding that both groups would contribute debt and liabilities to achieve an equal shareholding and remain long-term investors.